 Are you considering taking someone to court in an attempt to recover money that they owe you?
-Has a Judge recently ruled in your favour and issued a judgement against another party?
+Has a Judge recently ruled in your favor and issued a judgment against another party?
 What if the business or individual doesn’t have the money?

 Then you are stuck with court costs, legal fees, and lost time from your work.
 It turns into a cash drain instead of getting your money back; that’s when a private investigator asset search can benefit your case.